Read through the constituion below.

 What do we talk about?
 Read our AGM minutes.

-The title of the Club shall be Beverley Athletic Club
+The Club shall be known as Beverley Athletic Club

 2 AIMS & OBJECTIVES

 To encourage the practice and development of running at all levels and abilities within an active social and supportive environment.

-To organise teams to represent the Club in Championships and Leagues and in other such competitions as decided by the Management Committee.
+To organise teams to represent the Club in Championships and Leagues and in other such competitions as decided by the Club’s

-The Club is affiliated to UK Athletics and Northern Athletics (formally N of EAAA), declaring annually the intention to participate in Road Running, Cross Country Running, and Track and Field and paying appropriate Club affiliation and individual member’s registration fees.
+The Club is affiliated to UK Athletics and Northern Athletics, declaring annually the intention to participate in road running, cross country running, and paying appropriate Club affiliation and individual member’s registration fees.

-All 1st and 2nd claim Club members will abide by UK Athletics rules (available from Club Secretary).
+All 1st and 2nd claim Club members to abide by UK Athletics rules (available from the Club Secretary).

-Membership fees will be set for the following year at each Annual General Meeting (AGM).
+Membership fees will be set each year at the Annual General Meeting.

 4 CLUB COLOURS

-Club colours are vest, cobalt blue with vertical gold stripe (to be worn in UKA permitted races), blue shorts preferable.
+Club colours are cobalt blue with vertical broad yellow band (to be worn in UKA permitted races), blue shorts preferable.

-The Management of the Club is vested in a Committee consisting of the following members:- Chairman, Secretary, Treasurer, Race Secretary, Team Captain, Kit Secretary, Social & Trip Secretary, Route – master, Handicap/”Away Night” Rep, Press Officer, Junior’s Coach, Membership Secretary, Race Records and Rankings Statistician and Handicap Statistician.
+The Management of the Club is vested in a Committee consisting of the following members:- Chairman, Secretary, Treasurer, Race Secretary, Team Captain(s), Kit Secretary, Social & Trip Secretary, Route Master, Handicap Secretary, Press Officer, Junior’s Coach, Membership Secretary, EYCCL Representative, Rankings Statistician, Handicap Statistician and Photography Secretary.